integromat/isolated-vm/README.md

 the isolate is active in a thread.

 ##### `isolate.stopCpuProfiler(title)` *[Promise<Array<ThreadCpuProfile>>]*
 Stop a CPU profiler previously started using the same title.
-It returns an array of profiles dependening on how many times the isolate get activated in a thread.
+It returns an array of profiles depending on how many times the isolate get activated in a thread.